 But things are changing.
 Thanks in part to the same connecting technologies and tendencies that encourage the proliferation of ruin porn, new and expanding narratives about Detroit are being successfully disseminated alongside the old ones.
 Yes, we’re post-industrial; yes, we’re poverty-stricken; yes, we’ve got all these decrepit buildings to deal with; yes, yes, yes.

 But!
 There are people here.
 All kinds of people, in fact.
 People who are struggling, yes, but also people who are choosing to live differently.
-People who come from far away.
+People who’ve lived here all their lives and people who come from far away.
 People who are finding new ways to support one another.
 They’re designing and creating viable public spaces, they’re farming the land, they’re learning to live in ways that are not inherently hierarchical, they’re making art out of the rubble.
 Is all this new?
 No. But for the first time in a long time, it’s news.
 In a surprising turn, the people in this city are starting to compete with violent death and empty buildings as objects of outsider interest.

 Detroit Revealed, the new exhibition at the DIA that showcases ten years of Detroit photography by eight different photographers (four local, four not), reflects Detroit-as-symbol in the expected ways (“predictable,” the exhibition text readily admits), but also in some of these newly-understood ways.
 It’s notable because it reflects a tentative understanding of Detroit’s real urban complexity, a complexity that has lately eluded it in the popular consciousness.